vhuber101/vhuber-uftp/uftpd/src/main/doc/uftp-manual.md

 	the port where the server listens for client data connections

 ADVERTISE_HOST
 	Advertise this server as having the following IP in the control connection.
-This is useful if the server is behind a NAT firewall and the public address is different from SERVER_HOST.
+This is useful if the server is behind a NAT firewall and the public address is different from `SERVER_HOST`.

 CMD_HOST
 	the interface where the server listens for control commands